The following is a sample job description to help better understand the role of a Chaplain…

 The Staff Chaplain provides pastoral/spiritual care for patients/residents, their loved ones, and the healthcare staff.
-S/he will have responsibility to ensure that religious and spiritual needs of patients/residents and their loved ones are met in areas to which s/he is assigned.
+The chaplain will have responsibility to ensure that religious and spiritual needs of patients/residents and their loved ones are met in areas to which they are assigned.
 The Staff Chaplain will report to __________.

 Principle Duties and Responsibilities

 The Staff Chaplain functions as an integral member of the healthcare team with the following essential job accountabilities.